nerdreich/wiki.md-theme-sunset/README.md

 * Extract the `*.tar.gz`/`.zip` into the `themes/` folder of your wiki.md installation.

 * Edit your `data/config.ini` and set the theme to `sunset`.

+## Upgrading

+* Just replace the theme's directory with the new one.

 ### Build from source